 Froyle Speedwatch

-Froyle Speedwatch was started because of a growing concern expressed by residents surveyed when producing the Froyle Parish Plan about vehicles speeding through the village.
-This practice endangered all road users including pedestrians, cyclists, horse riders and other motorists with particular concern in Froyle because of the lack of pavements and street lighting.
+Froyle Speedwatch was started because of a growing concern expressed by residents surveyed when producing the Froyle Parish Plan in 2013 about vehicles speeding through the village.
+This practice endangers all road users including pedestrians, cyclists, horse riders and other motorists with particular concern in Froyle because of the lack of pavements and street lighting.
+In response to this, the Froyle Speedwatch group was set up and run by village residents.
+It started as a few hi-vis clad volunteers huddled behind a radar unit on a roadside verge jotting down the number plates of speeding vehicles – usually in the cold and wet – but better monitoring technology is now used (see below).
+The Speedwatch team sent reports of the vehicles captured during each session to the police and letters were sent to registered owners of those vehicles caught speeding.

 How do we encourage drivers through Froyle to proceed at or below the designated speed limit?

-30 mph speed limit signs are located at all entrances to the village with repeater signs at regular intervals along the main village roads.
-Speed camera signs are also situated at every entrance to the village reminding drivers that their speed may be recorded.
+30 mph is the maximum legal speed that is allowed when driving through the village.
+Speed limit signs are located at all entrances to the village with repeater signs at regular intervals along the main village roads.
+Speed camera signs are also situated at every entrance to the village reminding drivers that their speed may be recorded and monitored.

 What Speed monitoring devices are used in Froyle?

-- SID is rotated around selected sites indicating to drivers their speed and reminding them to slow down if exceeding the limit (30mph).
-There are currently 5 sites around the village where we can place the SID with the display facing in either direction.
-A new site is currently being trialled outside the church in Upper Froyle.
-SID records statistics of volumes and speed of all passing vehicles but does not record any details of individual vehicles.
+1. SID is rotated around selected sites indicating to drivers their speed and reminding them to slow down if exceeding the limit (30 mph).
+There are currently 6 sites around the village where we can place the SID with the display facing in either direction.
+SID records volumes and speed of all passing vehicles but does not record any details of individual vehicles.

 Why are both the SID and ASW used in Froyle?